astridx/meinblog/content/posts/ubuntu_docker-lamp/6ubuntu-docker-lamp-verwenden-en.md

 ##### Final test

-To test: run the command `make server-up` in the directory `docker-lamp` to restart the server.
+To test: run the command `./docker-lamp start` in the directory `docker-lamp` to restart the server.

 In the web browser the URL `https://joomla.test/` or `https://joomla.local/` should now show the following image - I have already created the two directories `j4dev` and `j3dev` in the directory `joomla`.